Table of Contents

 Internal Valve Collapse

-Curvature of the septum can cause airway obstruction.
+When the septum forms a curve instead of a straight line, it can cause airway obstruction.
 Treatment of the septal deviation can be done using suture techniques, scoring of the cartilage, reinforcement of the cartilage with grafts, and/or removal of a portion of the deviated cartilage as in a submucous resection (SMR).
-Commonly, a SMR procedure will provide cartilage graft material for use in other areas such as for spreader grafts, batten grafts to straighten the septum, alar cartilage grafts for support of the nasal rim, and as tip grafts, to name a few.
+Commonly, an SMR procedure will provide cartilage graft material for use in other areas such as for spreader grafts, batten grafts to straighten the septum, alar cartilage grafts for support of the nasal rim, and as tip grafts, to name a few.

-The turbinates are a series of structures that are out pouchings within the nose that work like alternating humidifiers of the respired air.
+The turbinates are a series of structures that are outpouchings within the nose that humidify the inhaled air.
 The ones that often give the most trouble are the inferior turbinates.
 The turbinates are made of bone and overlying mucosa.
 One or both of these structures may be enlarged and cause airway obstruction.
-Treatment consists of removal of the enlarged component.
+Treatment consists of removing the enlarged component.
 Sometimes, segments of the inferior turbinate bone and mucosa are resected during rhinoplasty to improve airflow.
 Out-fracturing the turbinate is occasionally performed.
 Treatment is dependent upon the exact pathology.

-Graft OptionsTo achieve certain results for the tip, for nasal deviations, for breathing difficulties, for dorsal onlay grafting, or for nasal support, to name a few, graft material may be necessary.
-This can be obtained from a variety of sources both autologous (your own tissue) and non-autologous (synthetic or cadaver).
+For some rhinoplasties, cartilage grafting may be necessary to achieve the best results.
+Grafting is used to achieve certain results for the tip, for nasal deviations, for breathing difficulties, for dorsal onlay grafting, or for nasal support, to name a few scenarios.
+Grafts can be obtained from a variety of sources both autologous (your own tissue) and non-autologous (synthetic).